fabiospampinato/vscode-projects-plus/README.md

 - **Group switching**: if you have many groups, you can choose to view only projects belonging to a single one of them.
 Switching between groups is super easy.
 - **GitTower integration** (macOS): if you are already using the awesome [GitTower](https://www.git-tower.com) for managing your repositories this extension can automatically import your repositories!
 - **VSCode/Git/SVN integration**: it can find your VSCode/Git/SVN projects too.
+- **Customizable**: add icons, sort groups/repositories manually or by name, custom indentation width, hide paths/descriptions, switch paths/descriptions position, customizable statusbar component.
+- **Extra informations**: it can show you extra informations about your projects:
+  - **Branch** (Git): enable the `projects.showBranch` setting to have the branch of a repository displayed next to its name.
+You can filter out branches via the `projects.ignoreBranches` setting.
-- **Check dirty state** (Git): by enabling the `projects.checkDirty` setting you can see at a glance which projects are dirty, having uncommitted changes, and which are not.
+  - **Dirty state** (Git): enable the `projects.checkDirty` setting to have an icon indicating that a repository is dirty (has uncommitted changes) next to its name.
 If you have many projects the first time you open your projects list it may tike a bit.
-- **Check path existence**: by enabling the `projects.checkPaths` setting you can see at a glance which projects are currently usable.
-For instance if you have projects inside encrypted disk images this extension will basically tell you which are mounted and which are not.
+  - **Path existence**: enable the `projects.checkPaths` setting to have an icon indicating which projects are currently non-openable next to their name.
+For instance if you have projects inside encrypted disk images this extension will basically tell you which are unmounted.
-- **Customizable**: add icons, sort groups/repositories manually or by name, custom indentation width, hide paths/descriptions, switch paths/descriptions position, customizable statusbar component.

 ## Install